top of page

 Reporting and Publicity

-DIPLOMICS may request information about your research progress, such as publications, funding obtained, and trained students, to which you must comply.
-DIPLOMICS may also publicise the sequencing of your samples in reports and media channels.
+DIPLOMICS will request information about your research progress, such as publications, funding obtained, and trained students, to which you must comply.
+DIPLOMICS will also publicise the sequencing of your samples in reports and media channels.

 Intellectual Property and Benefit Sharing